Learning Dutch as a second language can be faster and easier with an intensive course, but is it the right choice for you?

 Taking time off from work or other obligations

-Giving an intensive course your dedicated time may mean that you have to take vacation days from work, or make arrangements to cover some of your responsibilities like childcare.
+Giving an intensive Dutch language course your dedicated time may mean that you have to take vacation days or make arrangements to cover other responsibilities.
 For some, that’s a nonstarter, so it’s worth investigating how realistic it is for you.
-Check if there’s an intensive course available by your house, and if there are some possibilities that suit you better than others, whether weekdays, weekends, or all week.
+Check if there’s an intensive course available near your home and if the schedules align best with your responsibilities.

 Intensive doesn’t mean the same to everyone